hugoseri/uml_cpp/README.md

 # UML TP : Course Selection System
 ### Pierre SEITE - Hugo SERIEYS

-The objective of this TP is to design and implement a simplified course selection system.
+The objective of this TP is to design and implement a simplified course selection system using UML and C++.

 ## UML Diagrams